 - c.
 Provide public information about the Impact Fee program. - d.
-Calculate and collect Impact Fees from project Applicants. - e.
+Calculate and collect Impact Fees from project Applicants. - i.
+Submit revenues from each Impact Fee into a separate account. - e.
 Prepare annual inflationary adjustment for TIF and CIIF (see Section IX.B). - f.
-Prepare annual Impact Fee report with input from the Housing and Community Development Department, Planning and Building Department Fiscal, Department of Transportation, and Public Works Department (see Section IX.C). - g.
-Prepare five-year program review with input from the Housing and Community Development Department, Planning and Building Department Fiscal, Department of Transportation, and Public Works Department (see Section IX.D).
+Prepare annual Impact Fee report with input from the Housing and Community Development Department, Planning and Building Department Operations, Department of Transportation, and Public Works Department (see Section IX.C). - g.
+Prepare five-year program review with input from the Housing and Community Development Department, Planning and Building Department Operations, Department of Transportation, and Public Works Department (see Section IX.D). - h.
+Credit interest earnings on fund balances to each Impact Fee account (contact Treasury). - i.
+Hold 2% of the Impact Fees in a separate account for administrative costs to pay staff time to manage the Impact Fee program and to update the Impact Fees every five years. - j.
+Provide input to the for the annual Impact Fee report and the five-year program review.